brimdata/zed/pkg/zson/docs/spec.md

 ## Legacy Values

-A legacy value exists on any line that is not a directive and whose most recent directive was a legacy value.
+A legacy value exists on any line that is not a directive and whose most recent directive was a legacy directive.
 The legacy value is parsed by simply splitting the line using the separator character, then splitting each container value by the set_separator character.
 For example,